 You’ll also be encouraged to develop a strong dialogue within your peer groups, and to contribute shared and individual creative visions during the First Term Film unit.
 Once term is underway, you’ll begin work on the Major Project and Secondary Roles units which will be carried through to the fourth and final term.

 In this unit, you’ll take a short script through production.
 This experience enhances your Specialism Investigation, prepares you for the Major Project, and helps you to position your practice within the wider filmic environment.

 You’ll study independently while taking part in set contextual lectures that explore current trends within the film industry, as well as the culture that informs it.
 You’ll also build a portfolio of research relating to your specialism as this unit continues through the following term.

 You’ll have an opportunity to pursue your skills in an ambitious production that spans the 4 terms of the course.
 You’ll undertake a Head of Department role on a fictional film of a specific length (maximum 30 minutes) to further develop your team leadership skills while balancing individual and shared creative visions.

 - Designer Director

 - Director of Photography

-In Term Three, you will also undertake two Secondary Roles on course productions.
-These roles will enable you to explore associated aspects of your specialism, enhance your skillset and learn what it takes to effectively support a Head of Department.
+It will also enhance your skillset and help you to understand what it takes to effectively support a Head of Department.

 - Production Manager